KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
+1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-7. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-stib by danito](https://github.com/danito/MMM-stib)